Teaching practitioner FAQs

 How can I find the books that are relevant to my subject?

-Answer: You can find the books that are relevant to your subject by searching for your subject using the search function.
-From here, you can refine your results further to refine the books that are relevant to your subject.
-You can also browse subject areas using the browse function.
+Answer: You can find the books that are relevant to your subject by searching for your subject at https://ebooksforfe.jisc.ac.uk using the search bar.
+From here, you can refine your results further to find the books that are relevant to your subject.
+You can also visit our subject areas guide on the support site here.

 How do I find a specific book?

-Answer: The best way to find a specific book is to search for it using either its ISBN or its DocID.
-These are unique identifiers that will enable you to locate the exact book that you are looking for.
-This information can be found on the relevant spreadsheet for your subject, which can be found in the subject area guide.
+Answer: The best way to find a specific book is to search for it using its ISBN.
+This is a unique identifiers that will enable you to locate the exact book that you are looking for.
+This information can be found on the relevant spreadsheet for your subject, which can be found in the subject area guide here.

 Can I print chapters of the book and photocopy them for my class?